Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

 		Calculates mean for each classes labels individually.
  <img src="Pic/mu.png" width="500" >

+   Where {X1, X2, …. , Xn} are the observed values of the sample items.
+(Training Data)

 	Step Two:
 	standard deviation: Is a measure of the amount of variation or dispersion of a set of values.
 				- Calculates standard deviation for each classes labels individually.

  <img src="Pic/std.png" width="500" >
- 	Where {X1, X2, …. , Xn} are the observed values of the sample items,  is the mean value of these observations, and N is the number of observations in the sample.
+ 	Where {X1, X2, …. , Xn} are the observed values of the sample items (Training Data),
+	 is the mean value of these observations, and N is the number of observations in the sample.

 	Step Three:
 	Fit a gaussian distribution